dylaghi/cosmolisa/README.md

 python setup.py install
 ```

-If the installation ends without errors, the code is ready for use.
+If the installation s completed successfully, the code is ready for use.

-You should be able to visualise the help message by giving the following one-line command:
+You should be able to view the help message by entering the following command via CLI:

 ```
 cosmoLISA --help